-It is the responsibility of all Users to comply with this policy.
-Directors and Line Managers are responsible for ensuring that all visitors, contractors and consultants have read and understood this policy.
-Users should notify the Information Systems and Web Team (IS&W) if they are aware of any breaches of this policy being committed by other persons.
+It is the responsibility of all Users to read, understand and comply with this policy.
+Users should notify SV if they are aware of any breaches of this policy being committed by other persons.

 It is a condition of use of the SV ICT network that Users agree to familiarise themselves and comply with this policy.
 Any use of the ICT network is deemed acceptance of this Policy.

 SV's ICT systems are tools to be used for the purpose of SV work-related activities.

 Users of SV ICT environment and systems must not create, send, store, access, use, solicit, publish or link to: